Dreamerol/NEURAL-NETWORKS/README.md

 ---

 <p align="center">
-  🔗 Explore more projects & contact via profile:
+  🔗 Explore more on my GitHub profile:
   <a href="https://github.com/Dreamerol">github.com/Dreamerol</a>
 </p>